sorin-ionescu/prezto/templates/README.md

 ### zshenv

-This file is sourced by all instances of Zsh, and thus, it should be kept as small as possible.
-It should only define environment variables.
+This file is sourced by all instances of Zsh, and thus, it should be kept as small as possible and should only define environment variables.

 ### zprofile